temporalio/temporal/docs/development/tracing.md

 ### Propagate TraceContext across things other than function calls

 This is taken care of by default for gRPC calls via the otelgrpc interceptors.
-However you may want to propagate tracing information between goroutines or other places where the `context.Context` is not passed such as handoffs through a Go channel or an external datastore.
+However, you may want to propagate tracing information between goroutines or other places where the `context.Context` is not passed such as handoffs through a Go channel or an external datastore.
 There are two broad approaches that are applicable in different situations: